rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

                 RSA Public-Key: (4096 bit)
 ```

-* Let's extract the IP of the LB of the Baremetal node where is virtualized with KVM + Libvirt the VMs where the OpenShift cluster runs, and that will be the entrypoint towards the *apps and the api of OpenShift cluster:
+* Let's extract the IP of the LB of the bare metal node where the VMs running the OpenShift cluster are virtualized with KVM + Libvirt, and that will be the entrypoint for the *apps and the API of the OpenShift cluster:

 ```sh
 SERVER_IP=$(ip addr show eno1 | grep inet | head -n1 | awk '{ print $2 }' | cut -f 1 -d '/')